stoneface86/trackerboy/docs/interface/configuration/sound.md

 ### Notes on latency

-Latency depends mainly on two things: the buffer size and the latency provided by the backend.
-Trackerboy will try to use the lowest latency possible for the configured device, which on WASAPI is usually 10 ms. You may need to configure your audio provider if a lower latency is desired, but for most cases the default is acceptable.
+Latency depends mainly on two things: the buffer size and the latency provided by the audio API.
+Trackerboy will try to use the lowest latency possible for the configured device, which on WASAPI is usually 10 ms. You may need to configure your audio API if a lower latency is desired, but for most cases the default is acceptable.

 ## MIDI input